findy-network/findy-network.github.io/content/en/blog/the-time-is-now/index.md

 In conclusion, now is the time to plan, experiment and build SSI capabilities.
 Begin by understanding the high-level building blocks and experimenting with the technology that best aligns with your use case.
-The technology will mature in time, and the application layer will be unaffected if implemented correctly.
+Opt for tools that support a layered architecture design, like Findy Agency.
+This approach prevents the need for significant alterations to the application layer as the technology evolves.